TheShadowStriker/CrypticVortex/README.md

 ## Working

 1. **Home Page**:
-   - The home page provides an overview of **Eveny**, explaining its purpose as an expense tracker designed for daily use.
+   - The home page provides an overview of **Evenly**, explaining its purpose as an expense tracker designed for daily use.
 It highlights key features and benefits, encouraging users to manage their finances effectively.
    - From the home page, users can easily navigate to the **Login Page**.

 2. **Login Page**: